Lyapunov-Based Stabilization and Control of the Stochastic Schrodinger Equation: Extended stochastic Lyapunov theory

-\end{proposition} \begin{proof} The proof is straightforward.\end{proof} This proposition presents the directional counterpart of the Taylor seris for an undifferentiable real valued complex function (this is why the directional gradients were defined.
+\end{proof} This proposition presents the directional counterpart of the Taylor series for an undifferentiable real-valued complex function (This is why the directional gradients were defined.
 Although this Lyapunov function is not analytic, a Taylor-like serie is presented).
 Also this proposition shows why this Lyapunov candidate suits the problem of manipulating the SSE.
-The perturbed Lyapunov value is exactly evaluated by two perturbation steps.
-Based on the presented definitions, in the next theorem the extended version of Ito formula for undifferentiable complex functions of a strong Markov process is presented.
-This extended version of Ito formula is the starting point to use the stochastic Lyapunov theory. \begin{theorem} Let $V(\left| \psi \right\rangle ):{S^{2n - 1}} \mapsto \mathbb{R}$ be a complex function with well-defined directional gradients in D\ref{DDG}.
-Also assume that \ref{110} holds and $\left| \psi \right\rangle$ be an adapted stochastic process driven by the following Ito drift-diffusion stochastic differential equation:
+The value of perturbed Lyapunov function is exactly evaluated by two perturbation steps.
+Based on the presented definitions, in the next theorem, the extended version of the It\"o formula for undifferentiable complex functions of a strong Markov process is presented.
+This extended version of the It\"o formula is the starting point to use the stochastic Lyapunov theory. \begin{theorem} Let $V:{S^{2n - 1}} \mapsto \mathbb{R}$ be a real function with well-defined directional gradients defined in D\ref{DDG}.
+Also, assume that (\ref{110}) holds and $\left| \psi \right\rangle$ be an adapted stochastic process driven by the following It\"o drift-diffusion stochastic differential equation:

 Then, the following equality holds for the stochastic increment of $V$: